The Japanese Way Of Disciplining Children

 How are Japanese families disciplining their children — and how are they eliciting good behavior in the first place?
 I wasn’t the only American mother asking this question.

-From our early trips on the trains, this certainly seemed to be the case.
-Children younger than my two-year-old son sat in silence and stillness on the plush train seats, whereas my child treated the captive audience of the car as his own private performance arena: dancing, jumping, doling out charming smiles to the indulgent passengers who (thankfully) never truly seemed to mind his antics.
-While I whispered urgent reprimands, the Japanese mothers seemed to radiate calm serenity, their children seated beside them in well-behaved glory.
+On train trips with my two-year-old son, he often treated the captive audience of the train car as his own private performance arena: dancing, jumping, doling out smiles to the indulgent passengers who (thankfully) never truly seemed to mind his antics.
+While I whispered urgent reprimands, I noticed that the other children seemed to sit quietly instead.

 My son wasn’t behaving badly, exactly.
 There was simply an obvious cultural difference in how he was expected to behave and what his Japanese peers were taught.
-I began to wonder: how exactly are Japanese families disciplining their children?
-How are they eliciting such perfect behavior in the first place?
+I began to wonder: how are families in Japan encouraging good behavior in the first place?

 Managing “Ma no Nisai” (The Terrible Two’s)